DimaKosy/MusicVisuals/README.md

 - There is an example visualiser called MyVisual in the example package
 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

-# Description Of The Assignment
+# Description Of The Project

 # Instructions
+- To start the visual demonstration: press the spacebar (space key) once
+- To restart: press the spacebar again

+*The scenes automatically changes during playback*

 # How It Works

-# What We Are Most Proud Of In The Assignment
+# What We Are Most Proud Of In The Project

 # Markdown Tutorial